shapoco/calctus/README.md

 - Displays the evaluation value of a formula in text format.
 - Decimal, hexadecimal, and binary numbers can be mixed.
 - The formula history can be referenced with the up key.
-- The formula history can be modified, and if so, the calculation results are regenerated. :new:
+- The formula history can be modified, and if so, the calculation results are regenerated.
 - Some built-in constants and built-in functions.

 ## Features